Our Favorite Monemvasia Hotels

 - There are no cars in Kastro, though cars can drive all the way up to the castle entrance to drop off people and luggage.
 A limited amount of parking is available along the causeway and the road leading to the castle gate, and a large (free) parking lot is located off to the right of as you approach the causeway.

-- Facilities in Kastro are very limited; there’s a small snack/convenience shop, but no grocery store, pharmacy, or ATMs.
-If you’re staying on the rock, be sure to stock up on whatever cash, food, or medications you might need before crossing the causeway.
+- Beyond the numerous restaurants and cafes, facilities in Kastro are very limited; there’s a small snack/convenience shop, but no grocery store, pharmacy, or ATM.
+If you’re staying on the rock, be sure to stock up on whatever cash, snacks, or medications you might need before crossing the causeway.

 Staying in Monemvasia